 How Is Book Income Measured?

-Book income is defined using Generally Accepted Accounting Principles (GAAP) and is designed to report profits consistently in a way that reflects a business’ financial performance.
+Book income is defined using GAAP and is designed to report profits consistently in a way that reflects a business’ financial performance, and it is reported on the income statement.
 GAAP requires accrual accounting, which has implications for measuring both costs and earnings.

-If a construction firm purchases several new vehicles, the full cost of that purchase would not be reflected in a calculation of book income in the purchase year.
-Instead, the cost would be accounted for as the value of those vehicles depreciates.
+For example, if a construction firm purchases several new vehicles, the full cost of those purchases would not be reflected in a calculation of book income in the year they are purchased.
+Instead, the cost would be spread out as those vehicles depreciate.
 Even though the business expense (and the cash out the door) occurred in a single year, the business would account for that expense over multiple years.

 Book income treats earnings in a similar way.
-If a client makes a purchase for a future delivery, but only pays the bill after the delivery is completed, the company making the sale will need to book the earnings even if the cash is not in the door (as an accounts receivable).
+If a client makes a purchase for a future delivery but only pays the bill after the delivery is completed, the seller will book the earnings as accounts receivable even if the cash is not in the door.

 Financial statements include taxes paid by firms.
 These tax numbers are sometimes used to measure tax as a share of book income.
-But because book income is calculated differently than taxable income, it is common for those income measures to diverge.
-Because of this, an effective tax rate calculated as taxes paid (as reported on financial statements) divided by book income may not match the effective tax rate if measured by dividing taxes paid by taxable income.
+But because book income is calculated differently than taxable income, it is common for book income measures to diverge from taxable income measures.
+Because of the differences in calculations, an effective tax rate calculated as taxes paid (as reported on financial statements) divided by book income may not match the effective tax rate if measured by dividing taxes paid by taxable income.

 Stay updated on the latest educational resources.